-This business case sets out the industry Leadership Group's proposals for a single universal digital passport (DP) system enhancing supply chain competitivity by transforming data sharing between trading businesses:
+This business case sets out the industry Leadership Group's proposals for a single universal digital passport (DP) system, enhancing supply chain transparency and fairness and transforming data sharing between trading businesses:

-- Buyers fulfilling feed and food safety responsibilities more comprehensively and efficiently. - Growers receiving crop quality results in 'real time' allowing time to react with increased transparency on delivery.
-Real time means as soon as the test results are known by the recipient they are shared with growers via the DP. - Data securely aggregated, guarding individual confidentiality and yet providing valuable insights to the advantage of the whole supply chain.
+- Buyers fulfilling feed and food safety responsibilities more comprehensively and efficiently. - Growers receiving crop quality results in 'real time', allowing time to react with increased supply chain transparency.
+Real time means that as soon as the test results are known by the recipient they are shared with growers via the DP. - Data securely aggregated, guarding individual confidentiality and yet providing valuable insights, to the advantage of the whole supply chain.